shanroxalot/Lab-06/README.md

 3. Declare an array of the 'Listing' structs.

-4. Open the *listings.csv* file with the *fopen()* function.
+4. Open the *listings.csv* file with the *fopen()* function in read-mode.

 5. Loop through each line of the *listings.csv* file.
 Feel free to use either the *fgets()* function or the *getline()* function.

-6. For each line, call the function you defined.
+6. For each line, call the function you previously defined.

 7. Store the result in array of 'Listing' structs.

-8. Use the qsort() function to sort the array.
+8. In sortByHostName and sortByPrice, use the qsort() function to sort the array.

 9. Use the *fopen()* to open a file in write mode.